 - 1. Section 1 of P.L.1987, c.322 (C.26:2H-7.2) is amended to read as follows: - 10 1.
-Notwithstanding the provisions of section 7 of P.L.1971, c.136 (C.26:2H-7) to the contrary, a nursing home which proposes to 11 increase the total number of licensed beds contained therein by not 12 13 more than 10 beds or 10% of its licensed bed capacity, whichever is 14 less, within a period of five years is exempt from the requirement of 15 obtaining a certificate of need if the nursing home is in compliance with all State regulations governing its operations.
-No 1[transfer of 16 17 all licensed bed that is added by a nursing home in accordance with the requirements of this section 1[to another nursing home] 1, and no 18 1[transfer of a]1 licensed bed that is part of an unimplemented 19 certificate of need 1, may be sold or transferred 1 to any other nursing 20 home 1[, shall be authorized except upon application for and receipt of 21 a certificate of need as provided by P.L.1971, c.136 (C.26:2H-1 et 22 23 seq.) .
+Notwithstanding the provisions of section 7 of P.L.1971, c.136 11 (C.26:2H-7) to the contrary, a nursing home which proposes to increase the total number of licensed beds contained therein by not 12 13 more than 10 beds or 10% of its licensed bed capacity, whichever is 14 less, within a period of five years is exempt from the requirement of 15 obtaining a certificate of need if the nursing home is in compliance with all State regulations governing its operations.
+No 1[transfer of 16 17 all licensed bed that is added by a nursing home in accordance with the requirements of this section 1 [to another nursing home] 1, and no 18 1[transfer of a] 1 licensed bed that is part of an unimplemented 19 certificate of need 1, may be sold or transferred 1 to any other nursing 20 home 1[, shall be authorized] except upon application for and receipt 21 of a certificate of need as provided by P.L.1971, c.136 (C.26:2H-1 et 22 23 seq.).
 A nursing home that has removed beds from its license within 24 the preceding five years shall not be eligible to increase its licensed 25 bed capacity under the provisions of this section1.

-(cf: P.L.1987, c.322, s.1)
+26 (cf: P.L.1987, c.322, s.1)

 - 2. (New section) a.
 1 [The transfer of ownership of a long-term care facility shall not require a certificate of need except when the proposed owner does not satisfy the Department of Health's track record review, including a review of the dashboard data for the facility published pursuant to subsection f. of section 3 of P.L. , c.
+(C.) (pending before the Legislature as Senate Bill No. 2759 or Assembly Bill No. 4478 of 2020/2021) for the preceding three - years, if available.

+b.]1 Prior to transferring ownership of a 1[long-term care facility]

+nursing home1, the prospective new owner shall submit an application to the 1[Long Term Care Licensing and Certification Program]

+Department of Health that meets the requirements of section 3 of this

-(C.) (pending before the Legislature as Senate Bill No. 2759 or Assembly Bill No. 4478 of 2020/2021) for the preceding three years, if available. - b.]
-Prior to transferring ownership of a [long-term care facility] nursing home , the prospective new owner shall submit an application to the [Long Term Care Licensing and Certification Program] Department of Health .
-The application shall include the following items: - 41 (1) the transfer of ownership fee established by the department; - 42 (2) a cover letter stating the applicant's intent to purchase the 43 1[long-term care facility] nursing home1, and identification of the 44 1[facility] nursing home1 by name, address, county, and number and
+- 40 \underline{act}^1 .
+The application shall include the following items: - 41 (1) the transfer of ownership fee established by the department; - 42 (2) a cover letter stating the applicant's intent to purchase the 43 Ilong-term care facility nursing home , and identification of the - 44 1[facility] nursing home by name, address, county, and number and